jawardell/grapefinder/README.md

-This was a group research project completed at Carnagie Mellon University's [OurCS](http://www.cs.cmu.edu/ourcs/Team_Leaders_and_Projects.html "OurCS") 2017.
+This was a group research project that I participated in.
+It was completed at Carnagie Mellon University's [OurCS](http://www.cs.cmu.edu/ourcs/Team_Leaders_and_Projects.html "OurCS") 2017.